 Launch Celebration Special Rally

 A basic event, you simply need to win 5 Co-Op battles and complete Story Mode to earn rewards.
 Completing all missions gets you 10 Big Pearls.
 Should be very easy to complete, if minimally rewarding.

 There are no Event stages in Explore nor Event Exchanges in the shop.

 Pokemon Masters FAQ

 Where Are Gym Leader Notes?

-Fight Hard mode of any Co-Op story mode, after Chapter 11.
-Yes, Very Hard Supercourses drop them too, but they’re vastly harder and ideally require level 90+ pokemon.
+Very Hard Supercourses drop them too, but they’re vastly harder and ideally require level 90+ pokemon.
 Supercourses are the best way to get them after you have 1-3 pokemon Max Level Capped.

 Star Power Ups are the items that raise a character from 3* to 5* etc. But they’re effectively not in the game at least for now.
 You can only get them by pulling 6+ of the same unit from the gachapon, a feat that would cost several hundred dollars bare minimum, probably over $1000 total.